 Zesty lemon with a sugar-crusted rim.
 This tasty drink's name aptly describes it.

-This riff on a vodka sour, inspired by the hard candy sweet, may have earlier origins but rose from the popularity of the 1990s, a time when pretty much every cocktail came in a v-shaped glass and was called a Martin.
+This riff on a vodka sour, inspired by the hard candy sweet, may have earlier origins but rose from the popularity of the 1990s, a time when pretty much every cocktail came in a v-shaped glass and was called a "Martini".
 Then it was usually garnished with a lemon zest twist, and was sometimes also served in a glass with a sugar crusted rim, in which case it is a bona fide Crusta (although it was never a true Martini).
-This version by yours truly (Simon Difford).
+This version by yours truly.